What does Creative Placehealing mean?

 Theory of Change

-Expand opportunities for population health innovation and entrepreneurship;
+Expand opportunities for health innovation and entrepreneurship;

 Build new corporate social responsibility partnerships between health organizations and private sector business seeking to maximize their community impact and shareholder value; and,